ps-1305/marauders-mart/docs/licensing.md

 ## Contact

 For any questions regarding the license or the use of third-party resources, feel free to reach out to us via our [GitHub repository](https://github.com/ps-1305/marauders-mart).
+You can also correspond with us through our e-mails (see [Contributions](contributions.md)).

 Thank you for your interest and support!